kdheepak/taskwarrior-tui/README.md

 See <https://kdheepak.com/taskwarrior-tui/installation/> on instructions for using package managers on various platforms.

+If you are compiling from source, you'll need to most recent stable rust compiler.

 ### Configuration

 `taskwarrior-tui` uses `taskrc` for various configuration options.
 See the documentation for more information: